-Roundup was introduced to the market in 1974 by Monsanto, and since grown to become the leading weed-killer worldwide.
+Roundup was introduced to the market in 1974 by Monsanto, and has since grown to become the leading weed-killer worldwide.
 During the mid-1990s, Monsanto engineered genetically modified crops (GMOs) that would be resistant to Roundup.
 By implementing Monsanto’s seeds, farmers are able to spray Roundup over entire fields without destroying the crop.
 Over the next two decades, the popularity of “Roundup Ready” crops boomed.
 By 2015, Roundup coated nearly every acre of soybeans, corn, and cotton grown in the United States.

 As the number one crop grown in the United States, corn is used as an ingredient in an incredibly wide variety of food and products.
 Corn or corn byproducts can be found in animal feed, clothing, linen, infant formula, sweeteners, alcohol, flour, oil, starch, industrial products, as well as many others.